Effects of the Hubbard interaction on the quantum metric: Quantum metric

 In the flat-band limit, the quantum metric can be calculated analytically, while we resort to numerical methods in the case of dispersive bands in Sec.~\ref{sec:disp}.
 We leave the details of the calculations to Appendix~\ref{app:g_steps} and present the final result for the quantum metric in the flat-band and zero-temperature limits

 Here, we used Eq.~\eqref{creutz-G-omega-roots} for the roots $\omega_{\alpha}$ with $\alpha=1,2,3$ and expanded in $U/t\ll1$ in the last expression.
-Interaction effects thus suppress the quantum metric compared to its noninteracting value $1/2$.
-In addition, as expected for flat-band systems, the quantum metric does not depend on momentum, $g^{\rm GQM}(k)=g^{\rm GQM}$.
+Interaction effects thus suppress the quantum metric compared with its noninteracting value $1/2$.
+In addition, the quantum metric does not depend on momentum, $g^{\rm GQM}(k)=g^{\rm GQM}$.
 Before discussing Eq.~\eqref{GQM-g-fin} further and comparing it with the exact diagonalization results, we calculate the quantum metric via a different approach dubbed the DQM and advocated in Ref.~\cite{Chen-vonGersdorff:2022}.